jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

   <figcaption>And one last impressive scene</figcaption>
 </figure>

-***

 ## Florence

-I enjoyed Florence more than Venice.
-It felt less geared specifically towards tourists, and it felt like there was a more active local culture.
+After Venice, I made my way to Florence, and I can honestly say I enjoyed Florence more than Venice.
+It felt less geared towards tourists, and it felt like there was a more active local culture.
 It also happened to be the first Sunday of the month when I was there, which is when all the museums are free!
-This was a total surprise to me, and I only found out after I walked into the Biboli gardens, and was preparing to pay the admission fee and the attendant told me it was free.
+This was a total surprise to me, and I only found out after I walked into the Biboli gardens, and was preparing to pay the admission fee when the attendant told me it was free.

 I got in to those gardens for free, and I also did not have to pay anything to see Michelangelo's David.
 There is an incredible amount of art in Florence, and I didn't make it to many museums, but I got to sample a bit of the most famous one.